MJDelas/delas-lab-website/publicengagement/index.md

   tooltip: Outreach and Public Engagement
 ---

-# {% include icon.html icon="fa-solid fa-flask-vial" %}Outreach and Public Engagement
+# {% include icon.html icon="fa-solid fa-people-arrows" %}Outreach and Public Engagement

 We really enjoy sharing our science and what it is like to be a scientist.
 We participate in many outreach events with people from all ages, from school children to adults.
 Some examples of recent events include: